 The Convocation Planning Council shall consist of two (2) faculty and two (2) staff from the Scooba Campus and two (2) faculty and two (2) staff from the Golden Triangle Campus.
-The Vice President of Golden Triangle Campus and the Vice President for Instruction shall be standing members of the Council.
+The Vice President of Operations and the Vice President for Instruction shall be standing members of the Council.
 In addition, one (1) full-time staff or faculty representative shall be appointed from the College's additional instructional locations.
 This appointment shall rotate annually between the additional instructional locations.
 The Council shall be chaired by the Dean of Students of the hosting campus for the upcoming year.
-The administrative assistant to the Vice President of Golden Triangle Campus shall be assigned as one of the staff representatives when the Golden Triangle Campus is the hosting campus, and the administrative assistant to the Vice President of Scooba Campus shall be assigned as one of the staff representatives when the Scooba Campus is the hosting campus.
+The administrative assistant to the Vice President of Operations shall be assigned as one of the staff representatives when the Golden Triangle Campus is the hosting campus, and the administrative assistant to President shall be assigned as one of the Scooba Campus is the hosting campus.
 Members of the Council shall be appointed by the President.